 Welcome to the Grand County Treasurer’s website.
 Information about paying your real property tax is located on this page.
-Personal property taxes are paid through the Assessor’s Office.
+Business personal property taxes and vehicle registrations are paid through the Assessor’s Office.
 More property tax information is available through the links to the left and general information is at the bottom of this page.
 Thank you for visiting our site and please feel free to contact us with any questions.

 Chris Kauffman – Grand County Treasurer

 - Pay in person by cash, check, money order, eCheck or credit/debit card at our office in the Grand County Courthouse, 125 E. Center St., Moab.
-See our office hours and County holidays to the right under "Contact Us".
-The same fees for eChecks and credit cards apply as above.
+Office hours are Mon-Fri, 8am-5pm.
+Grand County is closed on Veteran's Day, Thanksgiving and the day after Thanksgiving.
+The same fees for eChecks and credit cards apply as for electronic payments.

 – Contact your financial institution to find out how to set up an automatic payment from your account and find out what fees may apply.
 Payment amounts can be based on last year’s taxes but need to be adjusted annually in November to account for the actual tax charged and avoid late penalties or interest.
 Call 259-1338 for help with estimating your monthly payments.
 Please reference your parcel number with all payments.
 Payments can be sent to: Grand County Treasurer, PO Box 1268, Moab, UT 84532.

-In late January or early February, the Treasurer’s office mails out coupon booklets to taxpayers who request them (email us to request coupons or let us know you no longer need them).
+Prepayment Coupons - In January, the Treasurer’s office mails out coupon booklets to taxpayers who request them (email us to request coupons or let us know you no longer need them).
 These coupons help taxpayers to make monthly, optional prepayments and avoid a large tax bill in November.
 Coupons can be mailed in or dropped off at our office.
 Coupons are based on the last year’s taxes and divide it into 10 payments.
-The taxpayer receives 9 coupons to be paid Feb to Oct with any remaining tax appearing on the November tax bill.
+The taxpayer receives 9 coupons to be paid February to October with any remaining tax appearing on the November tax bill.
 Current year taxes are not finalized until September so the final payment will be different from the previous 9 payments.
-Instead of mailing in your prepayment checks, you can set up automatic monthly payments from your bank account or credit card see above.
+Instead of mailing in your prepayment checks, you can set up automatic monthly payments from your bank account or credit card; see above.

 Taxpayers who use at least some of their coupons during the year will be automatically enrolled in the coupon program for the following year.